joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-01-the-javascript-bridge.md

 webView.evaluateJavaScript(script) { _, _ in }
 ```

-Since we are already signed in in the web view we don’t need to pass any sort of authentication with the request.
+Since we are already authenticated in the web view we don’t need to pass any sort of authentication with the request.
 This saves us a _ton_ of Swift networking boilerplate.
 The downside is we need to ignore the CSRF check in the controller, but this can be avoided by [adding the token to the POST request](https://discuss.hotwire.dev/t/csrf-token-invalidauthenticitytoken/91/3).

 <div class="pb-4 sm:pb-12">
   {% include newsletter.html %}